-The College Football Hall of Fame and Fan Experience is one of Atlanta’s newest attractions, and the ultimate tailgate.
-Guests enter through a tunnel to a three-story atrium with 760 football helmets from different schools.
-Who knew there were that many college football teams?
-DISCOUNT TICKETS HERE.
+The Chick-Fil-A College Football Hall of Fame and Fan Experience is one of Atlanta’s newest attractions, and the ultimate tailgate experience.
+Guests are whisked through a tunnel into a three-story atrium with 760 football helmets from different schools around the country….and the excitement of Game Day begins.

 But the College Football Hall of Fame Atlanta isn’t just about on-field feats or glory.
 This interactive museum includes art, science, history, music, and just plain fun for everyone from fanatic fan to casual observer.